 Common commands are defined by the IEEE-488.2 standard and are described in chapter 0 of this manual.

 4.2 Calibration Subsystem

 The commands in this subsystem allow you to do the following:

-- Enable and disable the calibration mode - Calibrate the measured current and measured voltage and store new calibration in nonvolatile memory. - Calibrate the current and voltage output levels, and store new calibration constants in nonvolatile memory. - Calibrate the output impedance of the AC source, and store new calibration constants in nonvolatile memory.
+- Enable and disable the calibration mode - CALibration the measured current and voltage. - CALibration the current and voltage output levels.